bennet0496/nextcloud_attachments/README.md

 // Defaults to flat
 $config["nextcloud_attachment_folder_layout"] = "flat";

+// (Dis)Allow user to change the layout
+// true => layout is locked, i.e. not user-changeable
+// false => user may change the layout on their settings page
+$config["nextcloud_attachment_folder_layout_locked"] = true;

 // Don't try the email password at all, because we know it won't work
 // e.g. due to mandatory 2FA
 // Defaults to false, i.e. try the password
 // Since version 1.3
 $config["nextcloud_attachment_dont_try_mail_password"] = false;

+// Default language to use for the Attached HTML Linking to the file
+// Use a roundcube supported language code.
+// `null` will default to the user display language
+$config["nextcloud_attachment_attached_html_lang"] = null;

+// Whether the language to use for the Attached HTML
+// is change able or not.
+// Locking this settings will force the language regardless of
+/// user display settings
+$config["nextcloud_attachment_attached_html_lang_locked"] = false;
 ```
 However, it also depends on the general config